 - Listen for official information and follow the instructions provided by emergency response personnel.

-- If an attack warning is issued, take cover as quickly as you can, below ground if possible, and stay there until instructed to do otherwise.
+- In the event an attack warning is issued, take cover as quickly as you can, below ground if possible.
+Stay there until instructed to do otherwise.

 - Find the nearest building, preferably built of brick or concrete, and go inside to avoid any radioactive material outside.